folio-org/stripes-smart-components/lib/SearchAndSort/readme.md

-hidePageIndices | boolean | If the page indexes should be hidden on the underlying `<MultiColumnList>` initiallySelectedRecord | string | The ID of an item to select upon initial mount nonInteractiveHeaders | string[] | Columns in the `<MultiColumnList>` which should not be clickable
+hidePageIndices | boolean | If the page indexes should be hidden on the underlying `<MultiColumnList>` initiallySelectedRecord | string | The ID of an item to select upon initial mount nonInteractiveHeaders | string[] | Columns in the `<MultiColumnList>` which should not be clickable onCloseNewRecord | func | Callback for when the new record layer is closed

 See ui-users' top-level component [`<Users.js>`](https://github.com/folio-org/ui-users/blob/master/Users.js) for an example of how to use `<SearchAndSort>`.